Blockchain And The Environment

 What Can Be Done To Offset Blockchain’s Carbon Emissions?

 Blockchain and the environment need not fight forever, as the technology can be made more environmentally friendly through the use of renewable energy sources.
 Switching to the proof of stake (PoS) system can also reduce the energy cost of transactions by up to 99.95%.
 Otherwise, you can choose alternative cryptocurrencies that use less energy per transaction.
-Specific countries can also overhaul their output by following in China’s footsteps – cutting the number of the world’s Bitcoin miners in half by taking machines offline, heavily reducing the blockchain’s environmental impact.
+Specific countries can also overhaul their output by following in China’s footsteps and implementing bans on carbon-intensive crypto mining, heavily reducing the blockchain’s environmental impact.

 What Is Riot Blockchain?